-3.1.2 Airways Inflammation
+3.1.2.
+Airway Inflammation

-Epidemiologic studies have examined biological markers for inflammation (exhaled nitric oxide [NO] and inflammatory nasal lavage [NAL] markers) and lung damage (urinary Clara cell protein CC16).
+Epidemiologic studies have examined biological markers for inflammation (exhaled NO and inflammatory nasal lavage [NAL] markers) and lung damage (urinary Clara cell protein CC16).
 Several studies have been conducted in cohorts of children.
 Steerenberg et al. (2001) studied 126 schoolchildren from urban and suburban communities in the Netherlands.
 Sampling of exhaled air and NAL fluid was performed seven times, once per week over the course of 2 months.
 On average, the ambient NO2 concentrations were 1.5 times higher, and ambient NO concentrations were 7.8 times higher, in the urban compared to the suburban community.
 Compared to children in the suburban community, urban children had significantly greater levels of inflammatory NAL markers (interleukin [IL]-8, urea, uric acid, albumin) but not greater levels of exhaled NO. However, within the urban group, a statistically significant concentration-response relationship for exhaled NO was observed.
 Exhaled NO increased by 6.4 to 8.8 ppb per 20-ppb increase in NO2 lagged by 1 or 3 days.
-Another study by ambient NO2 and level of exhaled NO, but quantitative regression results were not given.
+Another study by Steerenberg et al. (2003) of 119 schoolchildren in the Netherlands found associations between ambient NO2 and level of exhaled NO, but quantitative regression results were not given.
 The authors concluded from their data that an established, ongoing inflammatory response to pollen was not exacerbated by subsequent exposure to high levels of air pollution or pollen.